Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-Secondly, the protocol is {\em robust}, i.e. tolerating a constant level of ``noise'', or implementation imprecision.
-Thus any honest implementation that performs below the optimal level by a small constant amount on average will still pass our test with overwhelming probability.
-For example, we show that any device which wins the GHZ game with probability at least $0.985$ will achieve exponential randomness expansion with probability approaching $1$.
-We model noise as the average deviation of a device interaction from an ideal implementation.
+\commentout{ We model noise as the average deviation of a device interaction from an ideal implementation.
 This ``black-box'' noise model does not refer to the inner-working of the devices thus is fairly general.
 This robustness feature enables simplest --- e.g. without adding fault-tolerant overhead --- practical implementation, thus is desirable especially at this moment of time when even small scale accurate quantum information processing is still being developed.
 When fault-tolerant quantum computing techniques become mature, it is conceivable that non-robust protocols will become practical.
 However, when the number of uses of a device is not pre-determined, such as in an unbounded expansion to be discussed below, one cannot set the target error threshold for the fault-tolerant implementation.
-A robust protocol then remains indispensable.
+A robust protocol then remains indispensable. }

 Third, our protocol requires only a {\em constant size quantum memory} for an honest implementation.
 In between two rounds of interactions, the different components of the device are allowed to interact arbitrarily.
-Thus an honest device could establish its entanglement on the fly, and needs only to maintain the entanglement (with only a constant level of fidelity) for the duration of a single game.
-Given the challenge of maintaining coherent quantum states, this feature greatly reduces implementation complexity.\footnote{We note that the small quantum memory requirement can be alternatively achieved by introducing an additional device component that is required to function as an entanglement creation and distribution component and cannot receive information from other device components.
-This model would require a communication restriction throughout the protocol.
-Our protocol, in comparison, has much less, in fact minimal, requirement in communication restrictions. }
+Thus an honest device could establish its entanglement on the fly, and needs only to maintain the entanglement (with a constant level of fidelity) for the duration of a single game.
+Given the challenge of maintaining coherent quantum states, this feature greatly reduces implementation complexity.\footnote{An alternative for achieving the small quantum memory requirement is to introduce an additional device component that is required to function as an entanglement creation and distribution component and cannot receive information from other device components.
+This model would require a communication restriction throughout the protocol. }